696DS-Safety-Alignment-Microsoft/safety-tuned-llamas/README.md

-# Efficient curation of safety demonstration data for LLM Alignment
+# How to Fine-Tune Safely on a Budget: Model Adaptation Using Minimal Resources

-**Project Repo for 696DS UMass x Microsoft**
+**Abstract**
-This repo contains code that was modified from the below paper for our specific research purpose:
+Supervised fine-tuning (SFT) on benign data can paradoxically erode a language model's safety alignment, a phenomenon known as catastrophic forgetting of safety behaviors.
+Although prior work shows that randomly adding safety examples can reduce harmful output, the principles that make certain examples more effective than others remain poorly understood.
+This paper investigates the hypothesis that the effectiveness of a safety example is governed by two key factors: its instruction-response behavior (e.g., refusal vs. explanation) and its semantic diversity across harm categories.
+We systematically evaluate sampling strategies based on these axes and find that structured, diversity-aware sampling significantly improves model safety.
+Our method reduces harmfulness by up to 41\% while adding only 0.05\% more data to the fine-tuning set.

 ## Citation

-Please consider citing the following paper if you use this code or data in your work:
+This repo contains code that was modified from the below paper for our specific research purpose:

 ```